GitHubDragonFly/GitHubDragonFly.github.io/URLS4MODELS.md

 # Additional Resources

-Most viewers will allow GitHub URLs, some viewers will allow Dropbox shared URLs.
-In addition, use the `Raw` button in any of the GitHub repositories to get the correct URL or just download the file to a hard drive and load it with the `Browse` option of the corresponding viewer:
+Most viewers will allow GitHub URLs, some viewers will additionally allow Dropbox shared URLs.

+GitHub repositories offer an option, 3 dots button in the top right corner of the page, to copy permalink of the file to the clipboard which can then be pasted into the `URL` textbox of the corresponding viewer or just download the file to a hard drive and load it with the `Browse` option of the corresponding viewer:

- - check the `viewers/examples` folder in this repository for some example models
+ - check the [examples](https://github.com/GitHubDragonFly/GitHubDragonFly.github.io/tree/main/viewers/examples) folder in this repository for some example models:
+   - ZIP files are allowed in the `OBJ + MTL Viewer` so use the `Cerberus` model files as they are
  - `https://github.com/gkjohnson/3d-demo-data/tree/main/models`
  - `https://github.com/ue4plugins/GLTFWebViewer/tree/main/public/assets`
  - `https://github.com/josdirksen/learning-threejs/tree/master/assets/models`